-Doing this will ensure that no damage is caused to your lightweight boxes, as they will sit comfortably at the top of the pallet for their entire journey.
+Doing this will ensure that no damage is caused to your lightweight boxes, as they will sit comfortably at the very top of the pallet for their entire journey.

 Pay Attention To Detail

-A common mistake that people make when they prepare pallets for delivery is stacking in the shape of a pyramid, possibly as they have an uneven number of pallets.
-However, this simply increases the risk of damaging the boxes at the top of the pallet and makes the load much less secure during transit.
+A common mistake that people make when preparing pallets for delivery is stacking items or boxes in the shape of a pyramid.
+This is likely as they have an uneven number of items to load to the pallet, so struggle to find the best way to position them.

 Wrap Your Goods Properly